JamesTheBard/sisyphus-handbrake/README.md

 ## Implementation

+All of the option information is documented in the schema file.
+Included is the JSON schema file in JSON and YAML formats.

+## Command Line Options

 For all of the options listed in the documentation/`-h` option, there are a few "gotchas".
 - All of the options use underscores instead of dashes.
 For example, the `--ssa-offset` command-line option is `ssa_offset` in the schema file.
 The only two that significantly changed were the `--maxHeight` and `--maxWidth` options which were camel-cased for some odd reason.
 They were renamed to `max_height` and `max_width`.